 Wooden Post w/ Metal Mailbox (original style)

-Stain for the wooden mailbox stand and metal mailbox is available from David Robinson (882-4944).
+Stain for the wooden mailbox stand and metal mailbox is available from the ARC.
 The construction drawing to the left shows the sizes and number of pieces needed to build the mailbox.
 The cedar siding and any other wood can be obtained at ProBuild, which is right down the street in the Mill Creek Business Park.

 The cedar siding can be purchased at most home improvement stores and is a standard item.
 It is helpful to stain all sides of the wood prior to assembling the mailbox stand.